Bill’s Guide to Writing a Book

 This next step is my most important piece of advice.
 When you have the entire plot wholly vetted, write an outline.
 This outline is for you, so do not get too wrapped up in making it look great.
 The goal is to develop a simple guide that shows how the story flows.
 There are many book outline formats, including the flower method.
 You can also use Post-its, a whiteboard, or 3x5 cards.
 I have found Visio to be an excellent method of organizing my thoughts.

-My other technique is what I call a bulky paragraph and here is an example:
+My other technique is what I call “a bulky paragraph,” and here is an example:

 They travel around Italy.
 [Research towns in Italy.
 Find one near the coast.]
 X find evil man H, he is in a bad way, not good at making money, confront him, argument, X feels the evil for the first time. (chapter break) Learns H has been killing many people to steal their money.
 X captured by evil army W, escape.
 H reveals he did not find the secret and said, “Damn.
 What would Jake do?”

 That is an AWFUL mess, but I wrote it for ME, and now I know the exact plot.
 And you do, too, which is the point.
-Notice the sample dialog, notes, and use of letters for names.
+Notice the sample dialogue, notes, and use of letters for names.
 Remember, the idea is to get the story’s essence and show flow.
 When you have completed your outline, go over it several times.
-Take a high-level view and pay attention to how the plot unfolds and the motivation.
-LOOK FOR PLOT ERRORS!
-How did the killer get the gun?
-Why didn’t people hear the shot?
-The killer could have simply taken the subway to escape.
-Where was the mother during all of this?

 When you are confident, show the outline to somebody.
 It should be written barely well enough to get feedback.
 Listen, and do not be afraid to make bold changes.